Judge to utility: Explain any role in deadly California fire

 Alsup also asked what requirements of the sentence might be affected by any “inaccurate, slow, or failed reporting of information about any wildfire by PG&E” and what steps the independent monitor has taken to improve the utility’s safety and reporting on power lines and wildfires.

-The judge asked for “an accurate and complete statement” of any role PG&E may have played in the Northern California fire and all other wildfires in California since its sentencing.
+The judge asked for “an accurate and complete statement of the role, if any,” that PG&E played in “causing and reporting” the Northern California fire and all other wildfires in California since its sentencing.

 Alsup’s questions also were directed to the U.S. attorney’s office, which prosecuted PG&E for the San Bruno blast, and the monitor overseeing its gas pipeline safety.